and welcome back to the second part of our look at the meaning of

 - Look, there is a movie star over there!

 These everyday commands softened with mal are INCREDIBLY common in German and I can’t possibly list all examples… sag mal, zeig mal, versuch mal, guck mal, mach mal… you can hear all of these every day and the list goes on and on.
-So… mal kind of makes direct commands feel like questions.
-What’s really fascinating is that mal can also work the other way around… that is, when used in a question, it makes this question sound like a soft command.

 - Kannst du mir mal das Salz geben?